nfluk/discourse_custom_header/README.md

 # discourse_custom_header
-make a custom header for your discourse forum
+made a custom header for discourse forums